lagdo/polr-admin/README.md

 This branch is packaged as a Laravel or Lumen extension.
 Firstly, it makes the package simpler since there is no need to deal with user management features.
-Then, it lets the end user choose how to integrate: in an existing application, including Polr itself, or in a third-party Laravel admin panel.
+Then, it lets the end user choose how to integrate: in an existing Laravel application, or in a third-party Laravel admin panel.

 Features
 --------

 The features are mostly the same as Polr, but with few differences.

-- This package is a Laravel/Lumen extension, and not a standalone application.
+- The package is a Laravel extension, and not a standalone application.
-- The dashboard is based on Laravel instead of Lumen.
 - AngularJS is dropped in favor of Jaxon [https://www.jaxon-php.org](https://www.jaxon-php.org).
 - The `Settings` tab allows to choose a Polr instance from a dropdown list.
 - The dashboard can display stats for all links.